ZIQZEE/UTP-Project/README.md

 🎓 Final-year **Information Technology** student at **Universiti Teknologi PETRONAS**, majoring in **Big Data Analytics** with a minor in **Corporate Management**.
 Graduating December 2026.

 📊 I work with data analysis, business intelligence, and machine learning, turning raw data into insights people can act on.
+Comfortable with Power BI Desktop and Power BI Service.

 🔭 Looking for a role starting **January 2027** in data analytics, business intelligence, or programming, with a strong interest in **Power BI development, data analysis, big data analytics, and AI/ML**.